My Zayde: A Recollection

 noxious vapors squeeze swollen temples

-like python strangling its prey
+like a python strangling its prey

 a muffled sound screams out;